MKE Streetcar: Personal Blog

 Please see my caveats about my blog before reading this.

-Statement of Transit Rights
+Statement of Transportation Rights and Responsibilities

 People living in a community of sufficient size and extent have the right to gain a place to live and attain the mobility to meet their primary needs.

-- Transit riders deserve a safe and reliable experience with an accessible, clean, and respectful environment onboard transit vehicles and at transit stops.
+- Transit riders deserve a safe and reliable experience with an accessible, clean, and respectful environment on board transit vehicles and at transit stops.
 Using transit should support the enjoyment of scenery, social visiting, or quiet media use so that stress reduction and exercise for health goals in traveling to and from transit stops can be possible.